Eduard Bello: Universidad Católica (loan)

+Atlético Nacional

+Ended his contract with Barcelona SC, Bello moved to Colombia and joined Atlético Nacional on 17 January 2026.

 International career

 On 15 August 2018, Bello was called up by Venezuela national team manager Rafael Dudamel for friendlies against Colombia and Panama.
 He made his full international debut on 11 September, coming on as a late substitute for Darwin Machís in a 2–0 win against the latter.